cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 : The verification key encoded in hexadecimal.

 `agg_param`:
-: The aggregation parameter of type `Vdaf.AggParam`.
+: The aggregation parameter encoded in hexadecimal.

 `prep`:
 : A list of objects with the following schema: